US measles count nears 1,200 cases as Ohio officials confirm 3 outbreaks are over

-The U.S. logged fewer than 30 measles cases this week as Ohio health officials confirmed three outbreaks in two counties were over.
+The U.S. logged fewer than 30 measles cases last week as Ohio health officials confirmed three outbreaks in two counties were over.

 There have been 1,197 confirmed measles cases this year, the Centers for Disease Control and Prevention said Friday.
 Health officials in Texas, where the nation's biggest outbreak raged during the late winter and spring, confirmed two cases in the last week.